akageco/hello-world/README.md

 # hello-world

-Repository created just for start using GitHub.
+Repository created just to start using GitHub.

 I hope it's as useful as it seems :)